awsdocs/aws-lambda-developer-guide/doc_source/API_ListFunctions.md

 Pattern: `ALL|[a-z]{2}(-gov)?-[a-z]+-\d{1}`

  ** [MaxItems](#API_ListFunctions_RequestSyntax) **   <a name="SSS-ListFunctions-request-MaxItems"></a>
-The maximum number of functions to return\.
+The maximum number of functions to return in the response\.
+Note that `ListFunctions` returns a maximum of 50 items in each response, even if you set the number higher\.
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.

 ## Request Body<a name="API_ListFunctions_RequestBody"></a>